The template

 Should the meeting end at minute 25 or minute 30?

 End at minute 25 even if the calendar shows 30.
 Tell the team the convention explicitly: 'We end at :25 so the next meeting starts on time.'
-Microsoft Workplace Analytics data on 14 million meetings found that recurring meetings with consistent end times had 23% higher engagement scores than meetings that drifted past the scheduled end.
+Recurring meetings with consistent, predictable end times tend to keep attendees more engaged than meetings that habitually drift past the scheduled end.

 What is the worst use of a 30-minute meeting?

 Status updates from one person to a group of listeners.
 Thirty minutes of one-to-many information sharing is a written document that should be read at the recipient's pace.
-Asana's 2025 Anatomy of Work found that 58% of knowledge-worker meetings could be replaced by async; the share is highest for recurring status meetings.
+A large share of recurring knowledge-worker meetings, status meetings most of all, could be replaced by an async update without losing anything.

 How do you handle a 30-minute meeting that always runs over?